 Peeing outside of the litter box can occur in households where there are many cats or at least one more.
 It can be that one cat becomes a bully and does not let the newest cat get to the litter box.
 In this case, the household’s latest member becomes anxious and pees outside of the litter box.

 To help keep the peace in your home, make sure there are enough litter boxes.
-Simply add another litter box in a different place than they can easily access.
+Simply add another litter box in a different place that they can easily access.

 The general rule is the number of cats = number of litter boxes, #1.
 If you have 2 cats, it’s likely best to have 3 litter boxes.